Best “Unplugged” Vacations

 Smart phones, tablets and netbooks make it easier to stay connected while you’re on vacation -- but that same technology also makes it tougher to “get away from it all.”

-In fact, nearly half of us feel so enslaved by our devices that we can’t help but respond to every text and email -- even those messages that arrive while we’re on vacation, finds a new survey by Black Tomato, a US- and UK-based luxury travel company.
+In fact, nearly half of us feel so enslaved by our devices that we can’t help but respond to every text and email -- even those messages that arrive while we’re on vacation, finds a survey by Black Tomato, a US- and UK-based luxury travel company.
 Because we’re so stressed out by being constantly on call, another 77% of travelers believe that time spent without gadgets would actually liberate them.

 Perhaps that’s why, after a decade spent selling us on the “perks” of in-room WiFi, plasma TVs, iPod charging stations (and more recently, complimentary iPads) forward-thinking destinations and resorts are promoting their lack of technology and connectivity.
 After all, it’s hard to get roped into a remote conference call if you never saw the meeting invite in the first place.